Form SS-5: Application for a Social Security Card

 Form SS-5 (Application for a Social Security Card) is the official Social Security Administration form used to apply for an original Social Security Number, request a replacement card, or update information on your Social Security record.
 Every U.S. citizen and authorized foreign worker needs a Social Security Number — it's used for employment, tax filing, government benefits, credit applications, and nearly every aspect of financial life in America.

 The application is completely free — the SSA never charges for Social Security cards.
 You can apply online (if eligible), by mail, or in person at a local Social Security office.
-Most applications are processed within 2-4 weeks, with online applications typically completed in just 14 business days.
+Most applications are processed within 2–4 weeks, with online applications typically completed in about 14 business days.
+For a step-by-step walkthrough of the entire process, see our complete SS-5 application guide.

 Three Ways to Use Form SS-5